Research data – an introduction

 Equally important will be ensuring that collaborators can have access, whether they are other members of the university or external partners.

 Keeping data safe is not enough.
 It is very easy for data to get disorganised quickly, making it difficult to use information which may have been gathered only a few months earlier.
 To avoid this you (with your colleagues on the project) should agree a structure for naming and organising your files and folders.
 Having documentation of this structure (metadata – or data about your data) will help you, and others, to access, use and cite your data effectively in the long term.
-See organising your files for more information.
+See the organising your files page for more information.

 While working on a project, you will often need to share data with other members of your team or with external collaborators at other institutions or commercial partners.